 Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

-Deferred Compensation Definition
+How Deferred Compensation is Used?

 Many companies give their employees the benefit of deferred compensation which is a form of compensation the employees enjoy at a later date.
 Aside from offering employees tax benefits, deferred compensation guarantees an employee of a steady income after retirement.
 Income tax on deferred compensation is not deducted until the compensation is disbursed.
 This helps employees reduce their tax burden as income tax on deferred compensation is removed when the compensation is paid.
 Roth 401(k) as an employee-benefit plan is quite different in terms of tax payment, this is because taxes are paid on this plan when the income is earned and not when the income is paid in other forms of deferred compensation.
 Here are some important things to know about deferred compensation;

 - A deferred compensation refers to a portion of an employees pay that is set aside to be disbursed at a future date.